am1231/AM1231cv/README.md

 I took guitar lessons for 7 years, piano lessons for 2 years and I have also studied theory of music.
 I love hiking and dancing but what
 I truly love, is  having a dialogue with someone who has different opinions from mine about the world.
-I like playing chess (won some trophies as a kid)
+I like playing chess (won some trophies as a kid).
-I have an internet radio station and sometimes I do a broadcast mainly for friends. (http://bfouradio.tk/ ) I like writing.
+I have an internet radio station and sometimes I do a broadcast mainly for friends. (http://bfouradio.tk/ ).
+I like writing.
 Soon I ll upload some essays on my personal blog(http://nsakellariou.com/).
 They ll be in Greek and the blog will change until then.

 Computer skills

-Good command of Windows XP/7/8 and linux Debian Derivatives Good command of Microsoft Office™ tools
+Good command of Windows XP/7/8 and linux Debian Derivatives.
+Good command of Microsoft Office™ tools.
-Ability to support a small network of computers
+Ability to support a small network of computers.
-Good command of CMS platforms like Wordpress/Joomla Ability on creating and debugging of large python scripts/programs (especially scraping frameworks) Ability of technical support on computers hardware-software Knowledge on computer languages:  Java, C, PHP, SQL, CSS, HTML, Bash, Assembly, Verilog and some of their frameworks Good command of principles of concurrent and distributing computing basic knowledge about Agile methodology
+Good command of CMS platforms like Wordpress/Joomla.
+Ability on creating and debugging of large python scripts/programs (especially scraping frameworks).
+Ability of technical support on computers hardware-software.
+Knowledge on computer languages:  Java, C, PHP, SQL, CSS, HTML, Bash, Assembly, Verilog and some of their frameworks.
+Good command of principles of concurrent and distributing computing. basic knowledge about Agile methodology .
-Very good understanding of  TCP/IP networking
+Very good understanding of  TCP/IP networking.
-Version control systems (GIT)
+Version control systems (GIT).
-Databases (SQL-Server, mysql, sqlite)
+Databases (SQL-Server, mysql, sqlite).

 Other skills

 A fast learner with love for new technologies and continuous learning over them.
-Passion for gadgets especially smart phones and tablets problem solving attitude analytical skills and creativeness pro-activeness ability to work under strict deadlines and quality guidelines personal commitment willingness to learn, discover and research
+Passion for gadgets especially smart phones and tablets .
+Problem solving attitude.
+Analytical skills and creativeness.
+Pro-activeness .
+Ability to work under strict deadlines and quality guidelines.
+Personal commitment.
+Willingness to learn, discover and research.

 Driving licence